jkleroy/xojo_ThrottleSocket/README.md

 This class will help you check how slow your App can be when used on cellular networks.

+For security purposes, the ThrottleSocket will not apply any delay in production (built) apps.

 https://www.jeremieleroy.com

 ## Testing the socket